6.2.2. Privilege System Grant Tables

 Routine_name | CHAR(64) |

-.
+In the user, db, and host tables, each privilege is listed in a separate column that is declared as ENUM('N','Y') DEFAULT 'N'.
 In other words, each privilege can be disabled or enabled, with the default being disabled.

-columns.
+In the tables_priv, columns_priv, and procs_priv tables, the privilege columns are declared as SETcolumns.
 Values in these columns can contain any combination of the privileges controlled by the table.
 Only those privileges listed in the column value are enabled.

 Table 6.7.
 Set-Type Privilege Column Values

-Table Name | Column Name | Possible Set Elements |
+| Table Name | Column Name | Possible Set Elements |

 tables_priv | Table_priv | 'Select', 'Insert', 'Update', 'Delete', 'Create', 'Drop', 'Grant', 'References', 'Index', 'Alter', 'Create View', 'Show view', 'Trigger' |